Bradfield/algos/book/trees/introduction.md

 ### Children

-The set of nodes $$c$$ that have incoming edges from the same node to are said to be the children of that node. in our file system example, nodes log/, spool/, and yp/ are the children of node var/.
+The set of nodes $$c$$ that have incoming edges from the same node are said to be the children of that node.
+In our file system example, nodes log/, spool/, and yp/ are the children of node var/.

 ### Parent